Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Who Was Old Jeffrey?

 The identity of “Old Jeffrey” remains one of the most enigmatic aspects of the Epworth Rectory haunting.
-Hetty Wesley, the fourth eldest daughter, coined the nickname, possibly referencing a man who had died in the previous rectory before its destruction in 1709.
+Hetty Wesley, the fourth-eldest daughter, proposed the nickname, possibly referring to a man who had died in the previous rectory before its destruction in 1709.

-Some accounts suggest “Old Jeffrey” could have been the ghost of a former caretaker or servant who passed away shortly before the haunting, though no historical records confirm this individual’s existence or connection to the rectory.
+Some accounts suggest that “Old Jeffrey” may have been the ghost of a former caretaker or servant who died shortly before the haunting, though no historical records confirm this individual’s existence or connection to the rectory.

 Paranormal theories propose that “Old Jeffrey” was a poltergeist, a type of ghost known for physical disturbances, often linked to the emotional or psychological energy of a living person, typically a teenager.
 In this case, Hetty or other younger children may have been the focus, given their prominence in reporting physical interactions.